Tour Jordan and Stunning Petra

 Day 1: Depart the United States on our flight to Amman.

 Day 2: Arrive Amman.
-Overnight for three nights in the al Qasr Hotel.
+Overnight for three nights in the Amman International Hotel.
 Dinner is on our own.

-Day 3: Amman’s Citadel dominates the city of Amman.
-At the National Archaeological Museum the Dead Sea Scrolls found in 1952 are one of the most important exhibits as are the unique figures found at ‘Ain Ghazal by Dr. Rollefson.
-Continue to the nearby 8th century Umayyad Palace, the Temple of Hercules dedicated to the Roman Emperor Marcus Aurelius in the 2nd-century, and a small Byzantine church.
+Day 3: Amman’s Citadel sits on the highest hill and dominates today’s city of Amman.
+Occupied in the early Neolithic, and fortified during the Bronze Age, the remains visible today are from Roman and early Islamic times.
+The 8th century Umayyad Palace was probably used as an administrative center and governor’s residence.
+The great Temple of Hercules was built between 162-166 AD.
+Larger than any temple in Rome it was dedicated to the Roman Emperor Marcus Aurelius in the 2nd-century.
 Learn of the Roman city while viewing the amphitheater that seats 6,000 people and the restored odeon.
+At the National Archaeological Museum the Dead Sea Scrolls found in 1952 are one of the most important exhibits as are the unique figures found at ‘Ain Ghazal by Dr. GRollefson.
 If open, visit the new National Museum.
-In the late afternoon, go to the American Center of Oriental Research (ACOR), where the director will host us with a private tour including seeing the Petra Scrolls.
+In the late afternoon, go to the American Center of Oriental Research (ACOR), where the director will host us with cocktails and a private tour including seeing the Petra Scrolls.
 Our welcome dinner is in one of Amman’s excellent restaurants.
 (B/L/D)

 Day 4: Explore two remarkable sites today.
 West of Amman is Wadi as-Seer, one of the most attractive valleys in Jordan and containing Qasr al-Abd, the Palace of the Slave.
+Built over 2,000 years ago, the beautifully decorated two-story stone structure is a rare example of Hellenistic architecture in Jordan.
 Nestled in a green and fertile valley in the biblical land of Gilead, the remains of Jerash are impressive.
 Stroll along the city’s colonnaded streets and through ancient marketplaces, and visit imposing theaters sitting beside Roman, Christian and Muslim houses of worship.
-Dinner to be enjoyed at our hotel.
 (B/L/D)

 Day 5: Today travel east of Amman along ancient desert tracks to explore several dazzling Umayyad palaces.
 Qasr al-Hallabat began as a Roman fort and ended as a luxurious country estate under the Umayyads.
 Nearby is its bathhouse, Hammam al-Sarah, constructed of fine limestone.
 Crafted of the area’s black basalt, Azraq Castle is located in an oasis and takes advantage of the important strategic position of the region’s four springs.
 The fortress was probably begun in the second century AD by the Romans, and was still in use when T. E. Lawrence used it as a base in the winter of 1917-18.
-The audience hall at the UNESCO World Heritage site of Qasr Amra is covered with charming, vividly painted frescoes.
+The UNESCO World Heritage site of Qasr Amra is a well-preserved desert castle that was both a fortress and a residence of the Umayyad caliphs.
+The hamman (bath house) and audience hall of this small pleasure palace are richly decorated with charming, vividly painted frescoes.
 Overnight in the Azraq Lodge in Azraq.
 (B/L/D)

-Day 6: Our drive in four-wheel drive vehicles will take us further into the eastern desert to the Ghura al-Qattafi mesas.
-Here, Professor Rollefson has found hundreds of tombs and monumental structures dedicated to powerful personalities among the prehistoric people who exploited the region between 5000 and 2500 BC.
+Day 6: Our excursion in four-wheel drive vehicles will take us further into the eastern desert to the Ghura al-Qattafi mesas.
+Here, hundreds of tombs and monumental structures dedicated to powerful personalities among the prehistoric people who exploited the region between 6,500 and 2,500 B.C. have been found.
 While here, we will gain insights into the development of the ritual and economic aspects of a lifestyle that eventually developed into the historic cultural patterns of the desert herders of the Bedouin today.
 On our afternoon return to Amman, we visit the lonely desert caravansary of Qasr al-Kharaneh, the most complete of the Umayyad castles, along the way.
 The steep walls rising abruptly from the flat plain create a feeling of strength, and archaeological excavations show that the building was used as an elegant overnight stop by camel caravans coming from the Arabian Gulf.
+Overnight in the Amman International Hotel.
 (B/L/D)

 Day 8: One of the marvels of the Classical World, Petra offers much more than stunning antiquities.
 Within a 25-mile radius are an exceptional array of monuments and entire settlements that span the last 9,000 years of human civilization.
-We begin at Beidha, a village that was inhabited between 7,000-6,500 BC.
-Nearby is “Little Petra”, or Siq al-Barid, where several immense cisterns were carved into the rocks.
+We begin at Beidha, a village that was inhabited between 7,000-6,500 BC, and is included in Petra’s UNESCO World Heritage status.
+The community constructed round houses of stone masonry and fortified the settlement with an encircling wall.
+Occupants cultivated barley and emmer wheat, herded goats, hunted for wild animals, and gathered wild plants.
+Nearby is “Little Petra”, or Siq al-Barid, where high sandstone walls within the narrow gorge keep the multi-story houses and temples cool.
 After walking through a miniature siq, a splendid collection of tombs, temples, houses, and staircases will appear.
 This evening, enjoy a cooking lesson and then dine on our creations.
 (B/L/D)

-Day 10: Early this morning, walk through the siq, the fissure that is the gateway to the splendid UNESCO World Heritage site of Petra, one of the Seven Wonders of the World.
-Our first view of the Rose City is the dazzling Al-Khasneh Farun, or Pharaoh’s Treasury.
-Then walk along the Street of the Facades and view the magnificent tombs, theatre, markets, the Petra Church with its glorious mosaics, and the Great Temple, still under excavation.
-Enjoy a private tour with ACOR archaeologists at the Temple of the Winged Lions.
-Dinner is on our own in one of Petra’s many restaurants.
+Day 10: Early this morning, walk through the siq, the fissure that is the gateway to the splendid UNESCO World Heritage site of Petra.
+Inhabited since prehistoric times, the prosperity of this Nabataean city was due to the trade routes that passed through the region.
+An important crossroads between Arabia, Egypt and the eastern Mediterranean, it is renowned for its iconic rock-cut façades, dramatic and elaborate tomb and temple architecture.
+The visible remains of water channelization, with tunnels and diversion dams which controlled and conserved seasonal rains, along with magnificent temples and churches, demonstrate the importance of the this ancient town.
+Our first view of the rose-red City is the dazzling Al-Khazneh Farun, or Pharaoh’s Treasury, carved out of the sandstone rock face facing the entrance to the city.
+Believed to have been the mausoleum of a Nabatean king. the tomb’s Hellenistic style reflects the influence of Alexandria.
+Walk along the Street of the Facades and view the magnificent tombs, theatre, markets, the Petra Church with its glorious mosaics, and the still being excavated Great Temple that was probably dedicated to the main Nabataean Goddess Al-Uzza, the consort of the Chief God, Dushara.
+If onsite, enjoy a private tour with ACOR archaeologists at the Temple of the Winged Lions.
+Dinner is on our own to enjoy one of Petra’s fine restaurants.
 (B/L)

-Day 11: Today is for the hardy as we climb into the more remote areas of Petra.
-Begin in Qasr al-Bint Temple, dating from the time of Christ, and the Habees High Place, one of the easiest of the climbs overlooking the city.
-Pass the Unfinished Tomb and the Columbarium, a former tomb, and finally the 12th-century Crusader fortress on the summit of al-Habees Mountain.
-For those who want to continue climbing, visit the Lion Triclinium guarded by two feline reliefs, and Qattar ad-Deir to see the Nabataeans’ water source.
-In the afternoon, we visit the small museum onsite.
-This evening we will drive into the desert to feast on zarb, a traditional Bedouin meal of roasted lamb cooked in a hand-built mud oven.
-(B/D)
+Day 11: Today is for the hardy as we ascend into the more remote areas of Petra.
+The hike is worthwhile for the breathtaking views over Petra along with seeing the riches of Nabatean architecture.
+Begin in Qasr al-Bint Temple, dating from the time of Christ and surrounded by a peribolos, or enclosure wall.
+The sacrificial altar in front, once covered with marble, suggests that this was the main place of worship in the Nabataean city.
+Walk past the Unfinished Tomb and the Columbarium, a former tomb.
+Further up are the Lion Triclinium guarded by two feline reliefs, and Qattar ad-Deir, the Nabataeans’ water source.
+Our goal is the High Place, with views overlooking the city.
+In the afternoon, another stairway takes us to Ed Deir, the Monastery, to view a temple with the largest façade carved at Petra before returning to our hotel.
+This evening we will drive into the desert to feast on zarb, a traditional Bedouin meal of delicious roasted lamb cooked in a hand-built mud oven.
+(B/L/D)

-Day 12: This morning’s climb takes us to Ed Deir to view a temple with the largest façade carved at Petra.
-After lunch we will return to Amman.
-End the day with a stop at Bani Hamida House, home to a Bedouin women’s craft project, to see beautiful flat weave rugs for sale.
+Day 12: This morning we will return to Amman with a stop at Bani Hamida House, home to a Bedouin women’s craft project that has revived traditional Bedouin rug weaving.
+Using home-made ground looms and wooden spindles, the project rejuvenated the unique warp-faced flat weave in pure wool, along with the colors and particular designs representing Jordan’s unrivalled traditional rug making.
+Lunch on traditional cooking prepared at Bani Hamida House.
 Gather this evening for our final dinner party in one of Amman’s finest restaurants.
-Overnight for two nights at the al Qasr Hotel.
+Overnight for two nights at the Amman International Hotel.
 (B/L/D)

-Day 14: Transfer to the airport for our flight for the USA.
+Day 14: Transfer to the airport for our return flight home.
 (B)

-Cost Does Not Include: The separate donation check for $150 (made out to Whitman College); passport or visa fees; food, alcohol, and other beverages not included with meals; telephone and fax charges; laundry, personal tips; or other items of a personal nature.
+Cost Does Not Include: The separate donation check for $150 (to be announced); passport or visa fees; food, alcohol, and other beverages not included with meals; telephone and fax charges; laundry, personal tips; necessary vaccines or tests; or other items of a personal nature.

-Donation Checks: The cost of the trip does not include the separate non-refundable donation check for $150.00 (per person) to Whitman College with ‘Anthropology Depart. for Rollefson Research’ in the memo line.
+Donation Checks: The cost of the trip does not include the separate non-refundable donation check for $150.00 (per person).
 As a tour company that benefits from the historical, cultural and natural riches of our destinations, we have a policy of donating to scholars, archaeological and cultural projects, and museums in each of our destinations.
 This has created a bond with the academic community that allows you to gain an ‘insider’s view’ of work being done in each country.
-Your donation check will go directly to the project’s budget.
 The donation is required as part of your registration and is non-refundable.
+We will be designating a donation project soon.

 Cancellations and Refunds